icshwi/e3/README.md

 ### Install base within the e3 directory

+**NOTICE**, before going to run the next command, please install all required packages by oneself.
+If not, one **CANNOT** install and run e3.
+Please consult the reference repository [1] which may help users to install all required and additional packages before it.

 ```
 $ ./e3.bash base
 ```

 ### Install require within the e3 directory
 ```